Panamo/ChapNat/README.md

 This is simple library for event dispatching using gnome C OO design. we use this library in chapat db and connection. you can use it for other projcets.
 This library named after our friend *Seyed Kamyar Seyed Ghasemi Pour*.
+library source code avaiable at /common.

 #Contribution
 If you have bug or idea about this project send me an [email](mailto:parham.alvani@gmail.com)